art0s-dev/wqms/README.md

 -- website quality management software --

-This projects goal is to rank the searchability of websites.
+The goal of this project is to rank the searchability of websites.
-Its status is still under development.
-But it's progressing every day i have the time to write.
+The project is still under development.
 If you want to see what exatly is done right now, you can check out the wiki to see the design docs.

 For more informations you can check out the testsuite.